-- SECTION 1.
-The Selectmen shall have the general direction and management of the property and affairs of the Town in all matters not otherwise provided by law or these By-Laws.
-The Board of Selectmen shall order flags flown at half mast when in their opinion it would be appropriate. - SECTION 2.
-It shall be the duty of the Town Clerk immediately after every Town Meeting to notify in writing all members of committees who may be elected or appointed at such meeting, stating the business upon which they are to act and the names of the persons composing the committees, and also to notify all officers, boards, and committees of all votes passed at such meeting in any way affecting them; and further, after each Annual Meeting to post and maintain on the bulletin board in the Town Hall a corrected list of all elected and appointed officers of the Town. - SECTION 3.
-It shall be the duty of the Assessors of the Town to appraise all the property belonging to the Town in the month of December in each year, and enter the sum in a book to be kept for the purpose.
-They shall give a copy of said appraisals to the Selectmen, who shall report the same to the Town in connection with their Annual Report.
+The Select Board shall have the general direction and management of the property and affairs of the Town in all matters not otherwise provided by law or these By-Laws.
+The Select Board shall order flags flown at half-mast when in their opinion it would be appropriate.

+It shall be the duty of the Town Clerk immediately after every Town Meeting to notify in writing all members of committees who may be elected or appointed at such meeting, stating the business upon which they are to act and the names of the persons composing the committees, and also to notify all officers, boards, and committees of all votes passed at such meeting in any way affecting them; and further, after each Annual Meeting to post and maintain on the bulletin board in the Town Hall a corrected list of all elected and appointed officers of the Town.

+It shall be the duty of the Assessors of the Town to appraise all the property belonging to the Town in the month of December in each year and enter the sum in a book to be kept for the purpose.
+They shall give a copy of said appraisals to the Select Board, who shall report the same to the Town in connection with their Annual Report.

-SECTION 4 Department Head Contracts
+SECTION 4

-Section 4.1 The Town, acting through its Board of Selectmen, may provide an employment contract for appointed department heads for period of up to five (5) years, to provide for the salary, fringe benefits and other conditions of employment, including but not limited to severance pay, relocation expenses, reimbursement of expenses incurred in the performance of duties or office, liability and disability insurance and leaves of absence.
+The Town, acting through its Select Board, may provide an employment contract for appointed department heads for period of up to five (5) years, to provide for the salary, fringe benefits and other conditions of employment, including but not limited to severance pay, relocation expenses, reimbursement of expenses incurred in the performance of duties or office, liability and disability insurance and leaves of absence.